matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-18-day_033_asciinema.md

 asciinema is a terminal recording tool.

-asiinema records your commands and typing and saves it as a file.
+asciinema records your commands and typing and saves it as a file for playback.

-What is really great about this tool is that when you play the recording back, it plays it in your terminal where you can copy and past commands and words as recorded.
+What is really great about this tool is that when you play the recording back, it plays it in your terminal where you can copy commands and words as recorded.

 ---

 ### 4. **Why use asciinema?**

 Education!
-You can record your command line work and then send it to other for educational purposes.
+You can record your command line work and then send it to others for educational purposes.

 Record Keeping!
-You can use this to create a record of work completed for your own records or submission to employer, etc.
+You can use this to create a record of work completed for your own records or submission to an employer, etc.

 Documenting penetration test attacks!
 You can use this tool to document your commands used during penetration testing.
 This can then be used in a digital report format for your client.
 Additionally, you can use this recording for junior testers on your team to reference and learn from during their testing.